 When you have hay fever, sneezing, coughing, and itchy eyes can slow you down.
-Marc Meth, MD at Century City Allergy in Los Angeles, California provides treatment and relief for the women, men, and children suffering from hay fever in the West Los Angeles area.
+Marc Meth, MD, and Elizabeth Feuille, MD, at Century City Allergy in Los Angeles, California provide treatment and relief for the women, men, and children suffering from hay fever in the West Los Angeles area.
 Call today or book an appointment online to stop the symptoms of hay fever.

 Up to 60 million Americans have hay fever, and you might be one of them.
 Hay fever, or allergic rhinitis, is your body’s allergic response to pollen from plants like trees, grass, flowers, and ragweed.

 Hay fever can strike at any time of year but is most prevalent when the weather’s warm.